-SEAL Team 6 / DEVGRU performs high-risk operations.
-Such operations include the successful rescue of Jessica Buchanan and Poul Hagen Thisted, the attempted rescue of Linda Norgrove, the successful rescue of American doctor Dilip Joseph and in 1991, the successful recovery of Haitian President Jean-Bertrand Aristide and his family during a coup that deposed him.
+SEAL Team 6 / DEVGRU members perform high-risk operations.
+Such operations include Jessica Buchanan and Poul Hagen Thisted’s successful rescue, the attempted rescue of Linda Norgrove, and the rescue of American doctor Dilip Joseph.
+In 1991, the successful recovery of Haitian President Jean-Bertrand Aristide and his family during a coup that deposed him.
 During the 1990s, they went after Bosnian war criminals.

-They are responsible for the raid that led to the death of most wanted terrorist ever, Osama Bin Laden.
+They are responsible for the raid that led to the death of the most wanted terrorist, Osama Bin Laden.
 They also captured Radislav Krstic, a suspected and later convicted for the massacre at Srebrenica during the war in Bosnia and Herzegovina, one of the worst Bosnian war criminals.
 They also detained a dictator Manuel Noriega.
-They participated in Somalia raids on Mohamed Farah Aidid and that operation appeared in Hollywood blockbuster Black Hawk Down.
+Seal operators also participated in Somalia raids on Mohamed Farah Aidid, and that operation appeared in the Hollywood blockbuster Black Hawk Down.

-The Seal Team 6 operators killed Osama bin Laden, the leader of the notorious al-Qaida and main perpetrator of the 9/11 attacks, in Operation Neptune Spear.
-That operation has become one of the most publicly recognized special operations missions in military history.
+The Seal Team 6 operators killed Osama bin Laden, the notorious al-Qaida and main perpetrator of the 9/11 attacks, in Operation Neptune Spear.
+That operation has become one of the military’s most publicly recognized special operations missions.

-They took part in hundreds, even thousand covert ops since they were founded.
+Since they were founded, they took part in hundreds, even thousands, of covert ops.
 Some of them are:

 - Operation Urgent Fury (1983),